Fedora31/nhcustom2/README.md

 ![Cool logo](./.github/images/logo.png)

-> Note (Apr 2023): v4 is out!
-The main changes are: Some bug fixes and large improvements
+> Note (Apr 2023): v5 is out!
+The main changes are: The syntax changed and flags must now
-> on memory usage have been made.
+> be placed at the start of statements.
+Parentheses can now be used to compartmentalise
+> searches.
+A "new" flag has been added, the "add" flag (which just works like the old
+> colon between statements).

 This program is the second version of [nhcustom](https://github.com/Fedora31/nhcustom), a program created to modify the Team Fortress 2 mod "no hats mod".
 If you plan to modify